Active

 Motorola License Plate Reader (ALPR) Privacy Lawsuit

-If you’ve driven in a California city like Sacramento, Modesto, Merced, Livermore, or Pleasanton, then your vehicle, location, and movement data may have been tracked by Motorola’s automatic license plate reader (ALPR) systems and illegally shared with out-of-state or federal law enforcement agencies.
-Advocates from organizations like the EFF and ACLU have been raising the alarm on privacy concerns with automatic license plate readers for years, and it’s time to take action.
+If you’ve driven in a California city like Pleasanton, Sacramento, Modesto, Merced, or Livermore, then your vehicle, location, and movement data may have been tracked by Motorola’s ALPR systems and illegally shared with out-of-state or federal law enforcement agencies.
+Concerned about your privacy?
+Contact Gibbs Mura to take action.

 Get a Free & Confidential Consultation